natcap/invest.users-guide/source/sdr.rst

 * **[Workspace]\\intermediate_outputs** folder:

-    * slope, thresholded_slope, flow_direction, flow_accumulation: hydrologic rasters based on the DEM used for flow routing (outputs from RouteDEM, see corresponding chapter in the User’s Guide)
+    * slope, thresholded_slope, flow_direction, flow_accumulation: hydrologic rasters based on the DEM used for flow routing (outputs from RouteDEM, see corresponding chapter in the User's Guide)

     * ls_[Suffix].tif -> LS factor for USLE (Eq. :eq:`ls`)